EazyReal/eazyreal.github.io/docs/cv.md

     - Surveyed the development of zero-knowledge proof systems, recursive SNARKs, and other cryptography primitives (e.g. Fractal, Halo, Plonky2, etc.); presented the summarized results
     - Reviewed code bases (Plonky2) and experimented with custom functions and recursion structures
     - Identified attacks on an internally proposed signature aggregation scheme and provided fixes
-    - Implementing an internally proposed signature aggregation scheme
+    - Implemented and optimizing an internally proposed signature aggregation scheme
 - **Summer Analyst, [Kronos Research](https://kronosresearch.com/)**
 	- Taipei, Taiwan, June 2022 – Aug 2022
     - Accepted with the best coding test score among the 4 interns out of 100+ applicants